MicrosoftDocs/kaizala-docs/kaizala/platform/v1/docs/connectors/Tokens.md

 As an interim solution, we have implemented a custom token based authorization mechanism based on the OAUTH framework.
 This mechanism uses the concept of Refresh and Access Tokens to manage access authorization for the Kaizala Platform APIs.

 *   Refresh tokens carry the information necessary to get a new access token.
 They need to be passed on to the Token Service when an access token expires, or when an access token needs to be generated for the first time.
-Refresh tokens for Kaizala Connectors also expire and have an expiration time of 365 days.
+Refresh tokens for Kaizala Connectors have an expiration time of 365 days.

 *   Access tokens carry the necessary information to access a Kaizala resource.
 A 3rd party client needs to pass an access token to the Kaizala Platform with each API request.
 Access tokens for Kaizala Connectors have an expiration time of 24 hours.